Freakwill/pyrimidine/paper/paper.md

 UserPopulation = StandardPopulation[UserIndividual] // 20
 ```

-You see that the equivalent expressions no longer explicitly depends on class inheritance, making the code more concise and similar to algebraic operation.

-Using chromosome as the population's elements, we arrange all its components in a single line:
+Using chromosome as the population's elements, we arrange all the components in a single line:
 ```UserPopulation = StandardPopulation[BinaryChromosome // n].set_fitness(_evaluate)```

 Then we execute the evolutionary program as follows.